bppwrite/bppwrite.github.io/content/education/_index.md

 This internship is unpaid and partial summer internships are available.
 A full summer internship is May 27 - July 27, but partial summer internships are available for any of the BPP's four camps: Broadway Kids, DramatiKids, Laugh Factory, and Musical Theater Camp.
 For descriptions of each camp please see below:

-Please send your resume and brief cover letter, including which dates you are available, to Rachael Himsel: [education@newplays.org](mailto:education@newplays.org)
+Please send your resume and brief cover letter, including which dates you are available, to Eric Shelley: [education@newplays.org](mailto:education@newplays.org)